sl-comp/SL-COMP18/tools/slcomp18tools/README.md

 * checker for the logic fragments

-* translator from SL-COMP'18 format to SL-COMP'14 input format
+* checker for the translator from SL-COMP'18 format to SL-COMP'14 input format

-* translator from SL-COMP'18 format to input format of Cyclist-SL/SL-SAT
+* checker for the translator from SL-COMP'18 format to input format of Cyclist-SL/SL-SAT

 ## Requirements ##